Shelly Gross: Theatrical production

 Gross had remained friendly with Guber, and together with Frank Ford they established the Valley Forge Music Fair in Devon, Pennsylvania in 1955, initially in a circus tent and later replaced by a permanent structure with 2,900 seats built in theater in the round style.
-The Valley Forge location was shuttered in 1996, leaving Gross conflicted, stating that "Well, it's like watching your mother-in-law drive off a cliff in your brand-new Mercedes - mixed emotions."
+The Valley Forge location was shuttered in 1996, leaving Gross conflicted, stating that "Well, it's like watching your mother-in-law drive off a cliff in your brand-new Mercedes – mixed emotions."

 An abandoned lime pit in Westbury, New York, a Long Island suburb of New York City, became the site of the Westbury Music Fair.
 The original facility was an uninsulated tent that could accommodate 1,850, erected for $120,000 at a central Nassau County location near the Northern State Parkway and the Wantagh State Parkway.
 With Ford out of the picture, Gross and Guber constructed a theater on the site that could fit 3,000 attendees.
 SFX Entertainment acquired the facility in 1998, and it is now owned and operated by Live Nation and known as the Capital One Bank Theater at Westbury.
-Among the stars who performed at their suburban theaters were Tony Bennett, Jack Benny, Milton Berle, Ray Charles, Bill Cosby, Sammy Davis, Jr., Judy Garland, Bob Hope, Liza Minnelli, Don Rickles, Smokey Robinson, Kenny Rogers, Frank Sinatra, Bruce Springsteen and Stevie Wonder.
+Among the stars who performed at their suburban theaters were Tony Bennett, Jack Benny, Milton Berle, Ray Charles, Bill Cosby, Sammy Davis Jr., Judy Garland, Bob Hope, Liza Minnelli, Don Rickles, Smokey Robinson, Kenny Rogers, Frank Sinatra, Bruce Springsteen and Stevie Wonder.

 Similar facilities established by the team included the Painters Mill Music Fair outside of Baltimore and the Shady Grove Music Fair outside Washington, D.C.
-They also ran the Deauville Star Theater at Miami Beach's Deauville Hotel and the Camden County Music Fair in Cherry Hill, New Jersey.
-The pair ran a concert division that arranged performances nationwide, including traveling productions of Broadway theatre hits such as Cabaret, Fiddler on the Roof, Gypsy and Man of La Mancha.
+They also ran the Deauville Star Theater at Miami Beach's Deauville Hotel, and the Camden County Music Fair in Cherry Hill, New Jersey.
+The pair ran a concert division that arranged performances nationwide, including traveling productions of Broadway theater hits such as Cabaret, Fiddler on the Roof, Gypsy and Man of La Mancha.
 They also produced theatrical revivals on Broadway, such as a year-long run of Lorelei in 1974 with Carol Channing, and a Yul Brenner-led production of The King and I that debuted in 1977 and ran for nearly 700 performances.

 Personal

 He had moved to Lower Merion, Pennsylvania 1951, remaining there until 2003, when he relocated to Palm Beach Gardens, Florida.
-In Florida, he became involved with, and helped raise funds for, the non-profit regional theatre, Palm Beach Dramaworks, located in downtown West Palm Beach.
+In Florida, he became involved with, and helped raise funds for, the non-profit regional theater, Palm Beach Dramaworks, located in downtown West Palm Beach.

 Gross enjoyed fishing and playing chess.
 He also wrote several novels, including Havana X, Roots of Honor and Stardust.
 His 1978 book Havana X was about a CIA plot to assassinate Fidel Castro by taking out a Mafia contract at a cost of two million dollars on the Cuban leader, and was described in a brief review in The New York Times (to paraphrase) as an action-filled manhunt with a somewhat contrived ending, noting that he "writes well and has a cynical view of the men who run the world."